treeverse/lakeFS/docs/integrations/delta.md

 **Note:**
 The diff is available as long as the table history in Delta is retained ([30 days by default](https://docs.databricks.com/delta/history.html#configure-data-retention-for-time-travel)).
 A delta lake table history is derived from the delta log JSON files.

-## Configuration
+## Spark Configuration

-Most commonly, you interact with Delta tables in a Spark environment - given the native integration between Delta Lake and Spark.
+_Given the native integration between Delta Lake and Spark, it's most common that you'll interact with Delta tables in a Spark environment._

-To configure a Spark environment to read from and write to a Delta table within a lakeFS repository, you need to set the proper credentials and endpoint in the S3 Hadoop configuration, like you'd do with any [Spark](./spark.md).
+To configure a Spark environment to read from and write to a Delta table within a lakeFS repository, you need to set the proper credentials and endpoint in the S3 Hadoop configuration, like you'd do with any [Spark](./spark.md) environment.

 Once set, you can interact with Delta tables using regular Spark path URIs.
 Make sure that you include the lakeFS repository and branch name: